kennolot/CTF-pi/0.learn_linux/ctfpi0_6/README.md

 Now if the code absolutely expects there to be some data after the delay when in reality there isn't some unexpected things start to happen.

-Another well known example is with file reading and loading, like we shall do in this challenge.
+Another well known example is with file reading and writing.
 Let's say there's a `data.txt` file.
 Our program uses threading where one function writes into the data file and the other function reads from the file.
 So basically two functions use the same file.

 Now let's say there's no delay or sleep or anything, the program just runs as fast as it can.
-At first it might seem fine but maybe after 5 minutes of working we see some data is missing or corrupted.
+At first it might seem fine but maybe after 5 minutes of working we see some data is missing or incorrect.

 What might have happened is that there's a chance where one function was writing the data and exactly at the same time the other function wanted to read the uncomplete data.

+Another example might be with a bank account: imagine a bank account with $1000 balance.
+Withdraw(100) function gets called and returns $900, the new balance.
+But now imagine two withdraw(100) requests happen at exactly the same time, both of them read the balance $1000 and return $900, but the user withdrew $200, the bank got exploited and lost $100 to the attacker.

-In this challenge we first run the race condition and notice what's happening, and after that we will fix it.
+In this challenge we introduce race condition with two Docker containers, first run the race condition and notice what's happening, and after that we will fix it.

 ## Prerequisites